ifm/documentation/PDS/PDS.md

 ## Coordinate Systems and Extrinsic Calibration

-The standard O3Rxx coordinate system is right handed, with
+The standard O3Rxx coordinate system is right-handed, with
-* x-axis pointing pointing in the opposite direction from the FAKRA-connector
+* x-axis pointing in the opposite direction from the FAKRA connector.
 * y-axis is pointing “up”
 * z-axis pointing away from the camera (depth).